tin6150/inet-dev-class/rst_md/reStructuredText_markup.rst

 Given the tech nature of most doc, .rst probably better than markdown.
-However, stackoverflow is essentially markdown.
+However, stackoverflow is essentially markdown. github default to .md, and most folks seems to use .md rather than .rst.
+.md seems to be better with code block, but i can't stand # rendering as title, as i use that often as comment, even in text files! hmm... maybe use // as comment, as JavaScript and GOlang do...

 Next should be a table of content.  the ``contents directive`` will read entries from the ``topic directive`` , as well as things that parsed are headers (those with underlines and stuff).
 Thus, explicit ``topic`` or ``title`` directives are not really necessary.   (``sidebar directive`` not supported by github rendered)